Michael-Zp/Framework/links.md

 ###General computer graphics
 + [www.scratchapixel.com](https://www.scratchapixel.com) "Learn Computer Graphics From Scratch!"
-Foundations of computer graphics with an emphasis on the relationship between mathematical background and practice:
+Foundations of computer graphics with an emphasis on the relationship between mathematical background and practice.
 + [The Nature of Code](https://natureofcode.com) "This class focuses on understanding, simulating, and incorporating motion-based elements of our physical world into the digital worlds that we create."

 ###Games